All students must complete COVID protocols before they come to campus and follow safety measures while on campus.

-There are three things you must do when you arrive on campus:
+There are two things you must do when you arrive on campus:

 Access points are located at the main entrances to most RMIT buildings.
 You must scan your card at an access point when you arrive on campus.
 Please give yourself extra time to scan your card as there may be lines at some access points during busy times.

 If your card doesn’t scan at the access point, make sure you’ve completed your COVIDSafe Training Module or completed your return to campus clearance – if you’ve had to isolate as a close contact – your card won’t scan unless you’ve completed this.